To get the best deal, compare multiple lenders and their offers before deciding

 In summary

-When considering mortgage options for buying a property in Portugal as a foreigner, it is essential to consider the interest rates and the additional costs and fees associated with each loan.
-While some lenders may offer lower interest rates, they may also have higher fees that could make the overall cost of the mortgage higher.
+When searching for mortgages in Portugal as a foreigner, it's essential to evaluate both interest rates and the additional costs or fees tied to each loan.
+While some lenders may advertise lower interest rates, higher fees could result in a more expensive overall mortgage.

 Frequently asked questions